spdx/spdx-3-model/model/Security/Classes/CvssV2VulnAssessmentRelationship.md

 **Constraints**

-The value of severity must be one of 'low', 'medium' or 'high'
+- The value of severity must be one of 'low', 'medium' or 'high'
+- The relationship type must be set to hasAssessmentFor.

 **Syntax**